Skip to content

 Since 1959 policymakers have raised the debt limit 90 times

-Over the past 40 years, the debt ceiling has grown from just above $1 trillion to more than $31 trillion.
+Over the past 40 years, the debt limit has grown from just under $2 trillion to more than $36 trillion.

 Conclusion

 Stabilizing the debt is an essential part of any sound fiscal policy and economic strategy for America.
-Unless we make the hard decisions to close the structural imbalance between spending and revenues, federal debt will climb to unsustainable levels and put America’s economy and future prosperity at risk.
+Unless policymakers deal with the hard decisions to close the structural imbalance between spending and revenues, federal debt will climb to unsustainable levels and put America’s economy and future prosperity at risk.
 Addressing the country’s fiscal challenges is critical to ensure that America has adequate resources for investing in the future, protecting critically important programs, and creating robust economic growth and opportunity for coming generations.

 Governing by crisis, engaging in fiscal brinksmanship, and threatening our nation’s creditworthiness are not effective means of addressing our fiscal situation.
 Instead of risking the full faith and credit of the United States, lawmakers should pursue the deep playbook of spending and revenue options to stabilize the debt and prevent the debt from rising so quickly.